ROCm/amd_matrix_instruction_calculator/README.md

 This option is only valid when the `--D-matrix` parameter is used.

-The following is an example that requests the output register and input registers used to calculate the value at coordinate `D[3][2]` of the 1st block for the instruction V\_MFMA\_F32\_4X4X4F16 on the CDNA&trade; 2 architecture:
+The following is an example that requests the output register and input registers used to calculate the value at coordinate `D[3][2]` of the 1st block for the instruction V\_MFMA\_F32\_4X4X4F16 in the CDNA&trade; 2 architecture:
 ```
 $ ./matrix_calculator.py --architecture cdna2 --instruction v_mfma_f32_4x4x4f16 --get-register --I-coordinate 3 --J-coordinate 2 --block 1 --D-matrix --output-calculation
 Architecture: CDNA2